BlueBrain/Brayns/python/doc/source/index.rst

 - Load models into brayns (circuits, DTIs, meshes, volumes, ...).
 - Load and/or attach simulations (compartment and spike reports).
-- Modify their visual appearance (color, simulation transfer function, ...).
+- Modify their visual appearance (color, simulation color ramp, ...).
 - Tune the renderers to achieve different visual results.
 - Render images and simulation videos and save it to disk.